brollup/brollup/src/constructive/cpe/README.md

 ## Savings

 #### AMM Swap
 Taking an average AMM contract swap as an example, Brollup consumes only around ~10.5 bytes (~2.62 vBytes) of block space.
 In comparison, zkEVM requires 33 bytes, resulting in an approximate savings of 5.62 vBytes of block space.
-As a result, Brollup can handle about 3.1x times more AMM swaps than a zkEVM clone on Bitcoin, and approximately 10.5x times more transactions than a standard EVM.
+As a result, Brollup can handle about 3.1x times more AMM swaps than a zkEVM clone on Bitcoin, and approximately 10.5x times more than a standard EVM.

 | VM Type | From Account | To Contract | Value    | Nonce    | Gas Price/Limit | Call Method | Calldata   | Signature  | Size       | Efficiency | TPS |
 |:--------|:-------------|:------------|:---------|:---------|:----------------|:------------|:-----------|:-----------|:-----------|:-----------|:----|